anderic1/qpmadr/cran-comments.md

 and copyright holders in the Authors@R field with the appropriate roles.
   - changed to Authors@R field and added a cph+ctb role to Alexander Sherikov

+## Resubmission 2020-05-28
+- added \\value to qpmadParameters.Rd
+- added example to function qpmadParameters
+- amended \\value of solveqp.Rd
+- added single quotes to names in the description file
+- added doi reference of the method used to the Description file